 Creation of Restructuring Single Name Transaction

-Following exercise of the CCM Client Transaction (and the related CCM Client Cleared Transaction), if any 'New Trade' is created pursuant to the provisions of sub-paragraph 5.2(b) (Transfer and termination of Component Transactions) of the Relevant Standard Terms Supplement (as defined in the STS Supplement) as a result of the occurrence of an M(M)R Restructuring, such 'New Trade' shall constitute a CCM Client Transaction for the purposes of Part B of the CDS Clearing Supplement corresponding to the CCM Client Cleared Transaction registered in the CCM Client Trade Account in the name of the CCM for the CCM Client created pursuant to Section 7.3 (Creation of Restructuring Cleared Transactions for Triggering and/or Settlement purposes) or Section 7.4 (Creation of Initial Single Name Cleared Transactions in respect of untriggered M(M)R Restructuring) of Part C of the CDS Clearing Supplement and governed following creation by Part B of the CDS Clearing Supplement.
+Following exercise of the CCM Client Transaction (and the related CCM Client Cleared Transaction), if any 'New Trade' is created pursuant to the provisions of sub-paragraph 5.2(b) (Transfer and termination of Component Transactions) of the Relevant Standard Terms Supplement (as defined in the iTraxx® Swaption Standard Terms Supplement) as a result of the occurrence of an M(M)R Restructuring, such 'New Trade' shall constitute a CCM Client Transaction for the purposes of Part B of the CDS Clearing Supplement corresponding to the CCM Client Cleared Transaction registered in the CCM Client Trade Account in the name of the CCM for the CCM Client created pursuant to Section 7.3 (Creation of Restructuring Cleared Transactions for Triggering and/or Settlement purposes) or Section 7.4 (Creation of Initial Single Name Cleared Transactions in respect of untriggered M(M)R Restructuring) of Part C of the CDS Clearing Supplement and governed following creation by Part B of the CDS Clearing Supplement.
 The provisions of Appendix XIII (CCM Client Transaction Requirements) of Part B of the CDS Clearing Supplement shall be deemed to be incorporated into the new CCM Client Transaction.

 Auction Settlement Date

-If an Event Determination Date has occurred in respect of a Credit Event for a Reference Entity referenced by the Underlying Swap Transaction in accordance with the 'Operation of each Underlying Swap Transaction' section of Part 4 (Underlying Swap Transaction Terms) of the STS Supplement, notwithstanding anything to the contrary in the STS Supplement the Auction Settlement Date for any such Event Determination Date will be deemed to be the later of (i) the Auction Settlement Date that would be determined in accordance with Section 6.3 of the 2014 Credit Derivatives Definitions and (ii) the Transaction Business Day immediately following the Expiration Date.
+If an Event Determination Date has occurred in respect of a Credit Event for a Reference Entity referenced by the Underlying Swap Transaction in accordance with the 'Operation of each Underlying Swap Transaction' section of Part 4 (Underlying Swap Transaction Terms) of the iTraxx® Swaption Standard Terms Supplement or, as the case may be, section 5.2 (Operation of Underlying Swap Transaction) of the CDX Swaption Standard Terms Supplement, notwithstanding anything to the contrary in the iTraxx® Swaption Standard Terms Supplement or, as the case may be, the CDX Swaption Standard Terms Supplement, the Auction Settlement Date for any such Event Determination Date will be deemed to be the later of (i) the Auction Settlement Date that would be determined in accordance with Section 6.3 of the 2014 Credit Derivatives Definitions and (ii) the Transaction Business Day immediately following the Expiration Date.

 Settlement Payment

-Notwithstanding anything to the contrary in the STS Supplement, the Settlement Payment (or the absolute value thereof, as applicable) shall be payable on the Transaction Business Day immediately following the Expiration Date.
+Notwithstanding anything to the contrary in the iTraxx® Swaption Standard Terms Supplement or, as the case may be, the CDX Swaption Standard Terms Supplement, the Settlement Payment (or the absolute value thereof, as applicable) shall be payable on the Transaction Business Day immediately following the Expiration Date.

 Calculation Agent